binury/Toes.AutoAFK/README.md

 For the full details, see the [LICENSE](./LICENSE.txt) file.

 ## Changelog

+### v1.1.0 - Alt-tabbing rework
+- Alt-tabbing now reduces the AFK timeout period from 60s to around 12s
+    - This change will make it so alt-tabbing no longer immediately triggers an AFK status, just a quicker one
+- Restored cute welcome back message by request

 ### v1.0.0 - Final Major Release
 - Alt-tabbing now triggers the AFK title